jumolinas/tetrationcli/README.md

 ```

 ## How to use this application:
-To access to the cluster you need to get the API Credentials.
-Download the api_credentials.json locally
+To access to the cluster you need to get the API Credentials with the following permissions
+* `sensor_management` - option: SW sensor management: API to configure and monitor status of SW sensors
+* `hw_sensor_management` - option: HW sensor management: API to configure and monitor status of HW sensors
+* `flow_inventory_query` - option: Flow and inventory search: API to query flows and inventory items in Tetration cluster
+* `user_role_scope_management` - option: Users, roles and scope management: API for root scope owners to read/add/modify/remove users, roles and scopes
+* `app_policy_management` - option:
+ Applications and policy management: API to manage applications and enforce policies

-to get the information required for the setup.
+Download the api_credentials.json locally and have it ready to get the information required for the setup.

+A quick look for the help will list the current available options.
 ```
 $ tetrationcli -h
 usage: tetrationcli [-h] [-d] [-q] [-v]